tokenmill/docker-images/meta-clojure-private-git-deps/README.md

 Voila!

+## Notes on implementation

-As of now, GitHub, GitLab, and BitBucket hots are supported as sources of private Git repositories.
+As of now, GitHub, GitLab, and BitBucket hosts are supported as sources of private Git repositories.

-To add another source of host repositories add to Dockerfile:
+To configure another host for git repositories add a line to Dockerfile:
 ```dockerfile
 RUN ssh-keyscan your-git.host >> /root/.ssh/known_hosts
 ```